jimkang/probable/README.md

 The drawback of this method is that all of the outcomes must be strings.

-`createProbable` is a function that lets you create another instance of probable that uses a random function other than Math.random.
+`createProbable` is a function that lets you create another instance of probable that uses a random function other than Math.random, such as something constructed with [seedrandom](https://github.com/davidbau/seedrandom).
 Any function that returns a value between 0 and 1 works as the parameter for this function.

+`shuffle` and `sample` are like the [shuffle](http://underscorejs.org/#shuffle) and [sample](http://underscorejs.org/#sample) from Underscore, except that it uses whatever random function you provided to `createProbable` instead of `Math.random`.

 Installation
 ------------